Michelle Fournie

 Michelle has served on the board of the Indigenous Gathering Place Society of Calgary, helping to advance the vision for an Indigenous-led healing and cultural space in the city.
 She and Anne Harding first met as colleagues in 2014, and have since become close friends—walking alongside one another with mutual respect, reciprocity, and a shared commitment to navigating complex systems with courage and compassion.
 Their relationship reflects the very heart of reconciliation: not a destination, but a way of being in relationship, of learning from one another, and of holding space for multiple truths.

-Carrying the Blackfoot names Pi’tamaka (Running Eagle) and Tátsikikkónamaan’ikkitstakiaakii (Centre Pole Offering Woman), Michelle leads from the centre, drawing strength from the matriarchs before her and opening space for others to rise.
+Carrying the Blackfoot names Pi’tamaka (Running Eagle) and Tátsikikkónamaan’ikkitstakiaakii (Centre Pole Offering Woman), Michelle leads from the heart, drawing strength from the matriarchs before her and opening space for others to rise.
 In her own words:

 “I would like to thank every woman who paves the way for the next.
 The mothers, grandmothers, great grandmothers: we carry your Spirit in us.”